 When she reached the door, she wiped the water from her face and smiled; a little bit shy, just a girl.
 He put the paintbrush down across the top of the can.

 “They said I could find you here,” she said.
-“Do you know how to drive a boat?”
+“They told me you know how to drive a boat.”

 He nodded, but he couldn’t find his voice.

 She was a girl who spent most of her time alone.
 She loved Shakespeare, but when she tried to say so, her schoolteachers thought her impertinent.
 Girls her age just… didn’t.
 She adored ballet, but was dismissed as a dancer because she moved with the music, and not the way she had been told to move.
 Social conventions were foreign and bewildering.
 She had to memorize them like mathematical equations.
 The politics of being a popular girl were conducted in a language she didn’t speak.
 She wore no masks, because she didn’t have any to wear.

 Being beautiful made things much worse, because people were drawn to her and then disappointed by her strangeness.
 When they left her alone, it hurt more than having been shunned in the first place.
 Her honesty seen as unkindness, she got repaid in whispers… but she was profoundly kind.
 Creatures who didn’t speak, butterflies and bears, toads and crows and trout, knew it and accepted her as a secret sister.
 The beasts loved her, and she moved with them perfectly.
 No one ever saw it, though.

 She was more than a little bit magic, although she would never have used the word aloud, or even thought it.
 She saw movement and colors where nobody else did.
 She had been born knowing a little of how the universe danced.
 She felt the secret vibrations in music, and she knew about the Moon.
 She never told anyone a thing about it any of it, but she wanted to tell this boy everything.